 Curatorial works include the Biennale Art Safiental (since 2016), ILEA Gallery (since 2020), TEKTONIK (2018), Methods of Art (Ural Biennale 2015, Connecting Space Hong Kong 2015), Point de Suisse (Museum of History Basel 2015) and Kunstsalon (Bard Hall New York 2014, Berlin 2008).

 Hedinger’s artistic production is mostly known as a part of the Swiss artist duo Com&Com (with Marcus Gossolt, since 1997).
-His latest projects include Bloch (since 2011), NEXPLORER (since 2019) Point de Suisse (2014-15) and Mocmoc (2003-08).
+His latest projects include Bloch (since 2011), NEXPLORER (2020-22) Point de Suisse (2014-15) and Mocmoc (2003-08).
 Together they participated in nine Biennales (Venice, Shanghai, Singapore, Sharjah and Moscow amongst others), solo exhibitions at the Kunsthaus Zürich, Kunstwerke Berlin and Knockdown Center New York amongst others; group exhibitions at Centre Pompidou Metz, ZKM Karlsruhe, Kunstmuseum Bern, Migros Museum Zürich, Pratt Manhattan Gallery and Shanghai Minsheng Museum amongst others.

 Hedingers focus and research topics include: Land and Environmental Art, concept of landscape, art in the periphery, art in Public Sphere, Land Use, Urban Art, Socially Engaged Art, Participatory Art, Transdisciplinarity, Collaboration, Inter- und Crossmedia, Cultural Hacking, Concept Art, Context Art, Artistic Strategies, Sociology of Art and Artistic Research.